OrangeShark/yuki/README.md

-cnc
+yuki
 ===

-A compiler for the C natural programming language written in OCaml
+A compiler for the Yuki programming language written in OCaml.
+Based originally on my senior project.